- Master of Science

 - Associate of Arts in Music, Southwestern Assemblies of God University, Waxahachie, Texas

-The human experience is vast, often accompanied with a variety of emotions and lessons.
+The human experience is vast, often accompanied by a variety of emotions and lessons.
 At times, the emotions can become overwhelming; at times, the lessons may seem to suggest hopelessness.
-Though such emotions and perceived lessons may seem like permanent reality, clinicians are given the blessed opportunity to see that not be the case for many clients.
-I purpose to partner with clients and help them reach feelings of peace, satisfaction, and contentment.
-I strive to bring clinical insight and expertise into the counseling setting, helping clients to bring their most vulnerable and seemingly irreparable parts of themselves.
+Though these emotions and perceived lessons may seem like permanent realities, clinicians are given the beautiful opportunity to witness overcoming and healing.
+I purpose to partner with clients/families and help them reach feelings of peace, satisfaction, and contentment.
+I strive to bring clinical insight and expertise into the counseling setting, helping clients/families to bring out their most vulnerable and seemingly irreparable parts of themselves.
 When transparency and vulnerability meet clinical insight and evidence-based treatment, miracles can happen.
 Being a clinician is an honor, and I hope to play a healing role in the lives of those I get to be a part of.

 She has acquired clinical experience involving the diagnosis and treatment for trauma, substance abuse/addiction, depressive disorders, anxiety disorders, eating disorders, and others.
 Notably, Veronica has also been exposed to a wide variety of cultural contexts through mission trips and educational training.
 International mission trip locations include Mexico, Poland, China, and Vietnam.
 In the United States, she has worked with impoverished communities in "Little Haiti" (Miami, Florida), Houston, and downtown San Antonio.
 She acknowledges the role that culture plays in the development of personality and coping mechanisms, as well as how it may perpetuate maladaptive coping styles in a new cultural setting.

-In her free time, she loves spending quality time with friends and family, playing the ukulele, singing, playing sand volleyball, playing board games, hiking, trying new foods, and going on random adventures!
-Veronica loves traveling, making memories, and having new experiences.
+During her free time, she loves spending quality time with her husband, time with close friends and family, playing pickleball or sand volleyball, hiking, board games, occasional ukulele playing and singing, and random adventures!
+Veronica especially loves traveling, making memories, and having new experiences.